-The Samsung Galaxy Watch may not be awash with apps in the same way that the Apple Watch is, but it does have some support for big apps like WhatsApp.
+The Samsung Galaxy Watch and Galaxy Watch Active 2 may not be awash with apps, but they do have some support for big apps, like WhatsApp.

-If you're an active WhatsApp user and want to bring some of that instant messaging action to your Samsung smartwatch, the good news is that it can be done.
+If you're an active WhatsApp user and want some of that instant messaging action on your Samsung smartwatch, the good news is that it can be done.

 How to view WhatsApp notifications

 There is no dedicated WhatsApp app for the Samsung Galaxy Watch.
-You can reply to message notifications, but not in a full-blown chat interface.
+You can reply to message notifications, but this isn't a full-blown chat interface.

 First, we therefore need to make sure the watch gets the right message notifications.

-2. Check they are switched at the top of the page?
-If not, enable notifications by tapping the slider button beside it.
+2. Check they are switched on at the top of the page.
+If not, enable notifications by tapping the slider button.

 Responding to WhatsApp notifications

-When a notification arrives on your phone, itâll appear in miniature preview form at the top of the Galaxy Watch display.
+When a notification arrives on your phone, itâll appear in a preview form at the top of the screen.
 It could alternatively take over the screen for a moment if the display is in standby mode.

 To bring the notification back up at a later time: